scivision/pyoptflow/README.rst

 Comparision with Matlab Computer Vision toolbox
 ===============================================
-In ``Matlab`` directory, similar method in Octave and a comparison plot using Matlab Computer Vision toolbox
+In ``Matlab`` directory, similar method in Octave and a comparison plot using Matlab Computer Vision toolbox.

 Reference